MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 ## Step 2: Create collections

 The deployment groups that you defined in your deployment plan are represented as collections in Configuration Manager.
-We recommend to create two sets of collections:
+We recommend creating two sets of collections:

 - One set for the initial deployment of Microsoft 365 Apps.
 This can be one or multiple collections.
 - One set for the ongoing maintenance of Microsoft 365 Apps.
 These collections will be used for assigning updates as well as monitoring installed update channels.